sammuelyee/docs/faqs.md

 ### Has CartoDB multi-user functionalities?

 If you are interested in multi-user accounts, we offer Teams through our enterprise plans, just let us know at sales@cartodb.com.

+### Do Torque maps move polygons/polylines?

+The Torque wizard is only available for points, but there are other options you could use to show different polygons with respect of time:

+We offer a Javascript API, [CartoDB.js](http://docs.cartodb.com/cartodb-platform/cartodb-js.html), that you can use to add interactivity to your visualizations.
+In combination with our [SQL API](http://docs.cartodb.com/cartodb-platform/sql-api.html), you could build a time-slider and show different polygons depending on its current position.